huggingface/blog/s2s_endpoint.md

 2. **Custom Handlers**: Define custom inference logic for more complex pipelines.
 3. **Custom Docker Images**: Use your own Docker images to encapsulate all dependencies and custom code.

 For simpler models, options 1 and 2 are ideal and make deploying with Inference Endpoints super straightforward.
-However, for a complex pipeline like S2S, wen will need the flexibility of option 3: deploying our IE using a custom Docker image.
+However, for a complex pipeline like S2S, you will need the flexibility of option 3: deploying our IE using a custom Docker image.

-This method not only provided more flexibility but also improved performance by optimizing the build process and bundling necessary data.
+This method not only provides more flexibility but also improved performance by optimizing the build process and gathering necessary data.
 If you’re dealing with complex model pipelines or want to optimize your application deployment, this guide will offer valuable insights.

 # Deploying Speech-to-Speech on Inference Endpoints